jutleys/Trimui-Smart-Tomato/README.md

 Add your roms in the apropriate Roms folders and all the artwork in Imgs folder on root in the apropriate folders that have been pre created.

-Please make sure you have the corect bios files in place for systems to work place your bios files in SDcard/Bios
+Please make sure you have the corect bios files in place for systems to work.
+Please place your bios files in SDcard/Bios

 ## Systems 73 Total.